beatrice-casey/Allerguide/README.md

 * user login
 * set/select allergies/food restrictions
 * set location
-* use Google Maps to find local restaurants + filter our ones that offer foods the user can eat
+* use Google Maps to find local restaurants + filter out ones that offer foods the user can eat
 * reviews page
     * Detailed view of a restaurant
     * user can read/write reviews of a restaurant
     * user can take pictures of stuff they've eaten/their experience
+* Clean UI

 **Optional Nice-to-have Stories**

-* Clean UI
+* View a map view of restaurants and see their location
 * Users can take a picture of a food item in grocery stores and be told if the food was processed in a factory that handles other foods that contain their allergen/if the food itself contains their allergens
+* User can add a restaurant to their favorites tab
+* User can add and change their profile picture

 ### 2. Screen Archetypes